 Facts about Washington:

 3. The Washington state bird is the American Goldfinch.
 The American Goldfinch was chosen as the state bird for Washington in 1951.
-The male American Goldfinches are a bright beautiful yellow bird.
+The male American Goldfinches are a bright, beautiful yellow bird.
 They have black on their forehead and wings.
 They have some white on their tails and wings.
 You can look at pictures of and read more about the American Goldfinch here: Click here

 Remember to ask your parent/caretaker’s permission before clicking on any links!

-7. Some cool places to visit while in Washington are: Mount Rainier National Park, North Cascades National Park, and the beautiful Jade Lake.
+Rainier National Park, North Cascades National Park, and the beautiful Jade

-8. Some animals that live in Washington are: bears, coyotes, elk, mountain goats, raccoons, and snowshoe hares.
+coyotes, elk, mountain goats, raccoons, and snowshoe hares.

 Get your free printable Washington worksheet here:

-Click link below to print out your free worksheet
+Click the link below to print out your free worksheet

-Visit my printables section for a wide selection of worksheets and coloring sheets!
+Visit my printable section for a wide selection of worksheets and coloring sheets!

 Books about Washington: